Mutual Recognition and Automatic Mutual Recogntion

 In May 2021, the Federal Government passed legislation on Automatic Mutual Recognition for many categories of occupational licenses and registrations in Australia.
 Registration of Architects was included.
 Implementation of Automatic Mutual Recognition requires each state and territory to pass enabling legislation.
-Once passed, architects will be entitled to practice in other jurisdictions where AMR has been implemented.
+Once passed, architects will be entitled to practice in other jurisdictions where AMR has been agreed.
 Registration in your 'home' jurisdiction (ie place of residence, or principal place of work), must be maintained by all architects.

 AMR only applies to practising architects - architectural businesses (partnerships, companies) are not included.
 It is also not available for non-practising architects.

 This website will keep you updated on the start up dates for AMR across Australia, and the procedures put in place in each jurisdiction.
 Registration Boards may require a Notification be submitted before commencing work in another jurisdiction so you are strongly advised to check with the registration board where you intend to work before commencing to practice.
 Another reason to check with the registration board is that start dates may change from the list below:

 - ACT - commenced